JoelNiklaus/LawInstruct/README.md

   the other languages (Arya)
 - paraphrase the instruction banks with GPT4 (prompt: Below is a list of instructions for a large language model.
 Expand this json to 10 paraphrases.
 Provide json as output.
 Keep the provided examples.)
 (Joel)
+- translate instruction banks (from json file) into the 24 EU languages (Joel)

 ## Datasets possibly to be reconsidered later